 The AIC Wiki is a compendia of working knowledge on materials and techniques used to preserve and treat works of art and historic artifacts.
 We encourage collaborative editing and broad access to these resources, ensuring that innovative methods and materials are documented and widely disseminated to practicing conservators and conservation scientists.
 To add your knowledge, visit our Contribute page.

 - We publish papers from our annual meeting in postprints from our specialty groups.
 See more about our Books & Periodicals.

 - The conference also features posters that share recent and in-progress research, which you can find in Past Meetings.

-	Conservation Online (CoOL) is a full text library of conservation information, covering a wide spectrum of topics of interest to those involved with the conservation of library, archives, and museum materials.
-CoOL also hosts the Conservation DistList, or ConsDistList.
+- Conservation Online (CoOL) is a full text library of conservation information, covering a wide spectrum of topics of interest to those involved with the conservation of library, archives, and museum materials.

-	- Our members have reduced-price access to JSTOR through JPASS.
-An annual pass is now just $99, with the option to purchase one month of access for $19.50.
+- Our members have reduced-price access they can use anywhere, anytime.
+A pass is now just $99/year with the option to purchase one month for $19.50.

 Contributing to the online conversations about cultural property, its preservation, conservation, and care means being present where and when they are taking place.
 That means looking at Conservation in Social Media and sharing with us and our wider audience the insights and expertise gained through your work.

 We share Survey Reports, which cover topics such as salaries, collection care staff concerns, and sustainability.